 In Microsoft Defender for Endpoint, you can create device groups and use them to:

-- Limit access to related alerts and data to specific Azure AD user groups with assigned RBAC roles
+- Limit access to related alerts and data to specific Microsoft Entra user groups with assigned RBAC roles

 - Configure different auto-remediation settings for different sets of devices

 - Assign specific remediation levels to apply during automated investigations